SagieGrun/echoes-video-creator/memory-bank/activeContext.md

 ## Current Phase: Phase 0 - Setup & Foundation

 ### Current Focus
-Setting up the foundational infrastructure for the Echoes Video Creator MVP, including project initialization, external service configuration, and development environment.
+Setting up the foundational infrastructure for the Echoes Video Creator MVP, with a focus on auth-first approach and simplified video handling.

 ## Immediate Tasks (Phase 0)